kaiadamian/modernwebdev_project/README.md

 * press the green 'Add' button to confirm addition, and your new message will pop up in the user's chatbox!

 ## TO SEE MESSAGES SENT BETWEEN A USER AND ADMIN
-* log in with email= kdamian@nd.edu, password = 12345 to see that our chat box works!
+* log in with email = kdamian@nd.edu, password = 12345 to see that our chat box works!

 ## Collaborators
 Kaia Damian and Olivia Zino